Extract from the letters of Witcher Rilandrus of Lettenhove, Griffin School, to Witcher Vesemir of Kaer Morhen, Wolf School, Summer of 1229:

 Jaskier’s fingers find the blindfold, and Geralt catches his hand before he can undo it.

 “Don’t,” he warns.
 “You haven’t seen full sun in two years, you’ll blind yourself permanently if that comes off too soon.
 We’ll start with torchlight.
-The weavers are going to make you a veil of sheer black so your eyes can adjust slowly, and the alderman has sent to Vizima for black glass lens to help.
+The weavers are going to make you a veil of sheer black so your eyes can adjust slowly, and the alderman has sent to Vizima for black glass lenses to help.
 Your pupils aren’t used to dilating so much anymore.”

 “Thoughtful of them,” Jaskier mumbles.
 His stomach growls, and Geralt’s mouth twitches as he tries to hold back a smile.
 “Fuck, I’m starved.”